EagleNewyen/StockMarketApp/README.md

 ## About

 What to expect from this app:
-* Search field to search for a specifc company.
+* Search field to find a specifc company.
 * Company information and data for monthly highs with a visual chart!

 <br>